 Can I find out the sex of my baby?

-Oftentimes, it is possible to identify the sex of the baby using ultrasound, but sometimes it is difficult due to fetal position.
-As this is not one of the requirements of the fetal screening that is being performed, so the technician will not deliberately be looking for gender confirmation as part of the anatomy scan.
-It is wise to inform the ultrasound technician your preference in regards to knowing about the gender.
+Oftentimes, it is possible to identify the genitals of the baby using ultrasound, but sometimes it is difficult due to fetal position.
+As this is not one of the requirements of the fetal screening that is being performed, so the technician will not deliberately be looking for genital confirmation as part of the anatomy scan.
+It is wise to inform the ultrasound technician your preference in regards to knowing about the fetal genitalia.

 What about Doppler use in the clinic?

 The Doppler that midwives in clinic settings use to verify the fetal heart rate, is a form of ultrasound.
 If you wish to minimize ultrasound exposure, your midwife can (occasionally or always) use a specially designed stethoscope called a fetoscope or pinard horn to listen to the heartbeat.

 having to wait until the fetus is large enough to hear (usually after 20-24 weeks)

 sometimes it’s hard for parents to hear without a trained ear

 it is impractical to use during labour as the person needs to be lying flat

 The advantages of using the fetoscope, besides minimizing ultrasound exposure, include: